anders-wartoft/LogGenerator/README.md

 #### Static string
 Send the same string over and over again.

-Parameters: `-i static -in {the string to send}`
+Parameters: `-i static -string {the string to send}`

-Example: `-i static -in "Test string to send"`
+Example: `-i static -string "Test string to send"`

-Example: `-i static -in "Test string to send" -l 1000` (only send 1000 events)
+Example: `-i static -string "Test string to send" -l 1000` (only send 1000 events)

 #### Static string ending with a counter starting from 1
 This is used to send a static string that is appended with an increasing number, starting from 1.
 This is a very fast way to send events ending with a counter.
-To send 1.000.000 events from "Test:1" to "Test:1000000", use `java -jar LogGenerator-with-dependencies.jar -i counter -in "Test:" -
+To send 1.000.000 events from "Test:1" to "Test:1000000", use `java -jar LogGenerator-with-dependencies.jar -i counter -string "Test:" -
 --limit 1000000 -o cmd`

-Parameters: `-i counter -in {the string to send}`
+Parameters: `-i counter -string {the string to send}`

-Example: `-i counter -in "Test string number:"`
+Example: `-i counter -string "Test string number:"`

 ### Output modules